 Williamsburg Technical College is committed to the achievement of maximum human potential.
 In keeping with this, the College fully supports and complies with the Americans with Disabilities Act (ADA).
 The College endeavors to provide students, employees, and the community any opportunity for success with as few deterrents as possible.
 The College also strives to create a welcoming environment and will work in good faith to meet the needs of all populations.
 The following procedures are in place at the College to assist anyone with needs for accommodations and/or with general concerns covered by the ADA.

 ADA Accommodations

-An appointment with the Director of Admissions and Advisement or the Associate Vice President for Student Affairs, located in the Office of Student Affairs, is strongly recommended for students with disabilities.
+An appointment Student Affairs is strongly recommended for students with disabilities.
 Adherence to the following procedures insures the best possible service the institution can provide.